Youhe-Jiang/IJCAI2023-OptimalShardedDataParallel/README.md

 ## Communication with groups

-- Stage 1: Intra-group All-Gather and Reduce-Scatter during the Sharded Data Parallel process
+- Stage 1: Intra-group All-Gather and Reduce-Scatter during the Sharded Data Parallel process.
-- Stage 2: Inter-group All-Gather and Reduce-Scatter during the Sharded Data Parallel process
+- Stage 2: Inter-group All-Gather and Reduce-Scatter during the Sharded Data Parallel process.

 Increase system throughput by reducing inter-machine communication parameters (usually the inter-machine bandwidth is much lower than the intra-machine bandwidth).